 He who knows only his own side of the case, knows little of that.
 His reasons may be good, and no one may have been able to refute them.
 But if he is equally unable to refute the reasons on the opposite side; if he does not so much as know what they are, he has no ground for preferring either opinion.8

 You've spoke about having seen the children's prisons in Iraq.
 Can you describe what you saw there?

 A one-sided argument presents only evidence favoring its conclusion, and ignores or downplays the evidence against it.
 One-sidedness is a fallacy of inductive, rather than deductive, reasoning.
 In induction there is a Total Evidence Requirement10, which means that one must consider all of the available evidence before coming to a conclusion.
 For example, suppose that you have observed several white swans; then you might conclude:

 All swans are white.

 However, if you have observed even one black swan, you should not come to this conclusion.
 Instead, you might draw one of the weaker conclusions:

 So, the total evidence available to you consists in observations of several white swans and a black one.
 Whatever conclusion that you draw needs to be consistent with this evidence, but "all swans are white" is inconsistent with there being even one black swan.
-To leave the black swan out of your reasoning would be One-sidedness.
+To leave the black swan out would be an example of one-sided reasoning.